Frequently asked questions for Azure Cloud Services (extended support)

 There are no changes in the role instance metrics.

-How are web & worker roles changing?
+How are web and worker roles changing?

-There are no changes to the design, architecture or components of web and worker roles.
+There are no changes to the design, architecture, or components of web and worker roles.

 When multiple Scale calls happen on the same Cloud Service (for different roles) at the same approximate time, due to a race condition, the Microsoft Platform components go out of sync leading to failures.
 Microsoft is actively working on resolving this issue.
-The workaround suggested for the interim is not to auto scale all roles simultaneously.
+The workaround suggested for the interim isn't to auto scale all roles simultaneously.

 How are role instances changing?

-There are no changes to the design, architecture or components of the role instances.
+There are no changes to the design, architecture, or components of the role instances.

-How will guest os updates change?
+Will guest OS updates change?

 There are no changes to the rollout method.
-Cloud Services (classic) and Cloud Services (extended support) will get the same updates.
+Cloud Services (classic) and Cloud Services (extended support) get the same updates.

 Does Cloud Services (extended support) support stopped-allocated and stopped-deallocated states?

-Cloud Services (extended support) deployment only supports the Stopped- Allocated state which appears as "stopped" in the Azure portal.
+Cloud Services (extended support) deployment only supports the Stopped- Allocated state, which appears as "stopped" in the Azure portal.
 Stopped- Deallocated state isn't supported.

 Do Cloud Services (extended support) deployments support scaling across clusters, availability zones, and regions?

-Cloud Services (extended support) deployments can't scale across multiple clusters, availability zones and regions.
+Cloud Services (extended support) deployments can't scale across multiple clusters, availability zones, and regions.

 How can I get the deployment ID for my Cloud Service (extended support)